Our story

 The next chapter is you.

-Every class fills these walls with new faces and new paintings.
-Come make something you’re proud of — and become part of the story.
+Every class fills these walls with new faces and new work.
+Create a keeper of your own — and become part of the story.